-When I tell people I use a tool to do it, they all ask me the same question – is Personal Capital safe?
+When I tell people I use a tool to do it, they all ask me the same question – is Empower Personal Dashboard safe?

 How do you know that your data is going to be safe at another company?